upfrontjs/framework/docs/calliope/query-building.md

 #### orderByDesc

-The `orderByDesc` method indicates to the backend to order the returned records by the given column in a descending order.
+The `orderByDesc` method indicates to the backend to order the returned records by the given column in descending order.

 ```js
 import User from '@Models/User';